AqsaQaisar/Insect-Optimization-System/README.md

 For this project, we’ll use the following parts:

-ESP32-CAM AI-Thinker with external antenna
+1)ESP32-CAM AI-Thinker with external antenna

-L298N Motor Driver
+2)L298N Motor Driver

-Robot Car Chassis Kit
+3)Robot Car Chassis Kit

-Power bank or other 5V power supply
+4)Power bank or other 5V power supply

-Prototyping circuit board (optional)
+5)Prototyping circuit board (optional)